AUDE Award Winners 2022

 The AUDE Chair’s Award for Long-Term Contribution

-WINNER – Gary Jebb, Director of Place at the University of Edinburgh
+WINNER – Janis Pich, formerly Director of Estates at the University of Reading

 “When I left Reading just before Christmas 2021 I took some photos to help remind me,” says Janis Pich, recently retired from the estates frontline.
 “Thinking back now at my 19 years at the university there was a staggering amount of change, most obviously in terms of the condition of the estate which was frankly really poor back then, as well as in our focus on sustainability and carbon reduction targets.”

 Looking back at her career Janis is proudest of the opportunities to promote colleagues internally, and she felt privileged to be able to bring people into the sector for the first time.
 “People are always the most important thing, and it’s important to be able to look at the full leadership role and not just the most obvious tasks, so for instance on EDI - where I’ve been able to act as an LGBT+ ally, and on the gender pay gap.
 It isn’t just about big new construction or visible crisis management.
 I’ve had brilliant teams running the campus maintenance, security, cleaning and the rest, day in day out, and that makes a huge difference.

 “I’m so grateful to Stephen, Umesh, Jane, Sean and my colleagues on the EMR steering group, and the AUDE team for this award.
 But I’m most grateful for the fellowship of colleagues over the years.
 AUDE gives us an opportunity to discuss challenges openly, to share solutions and learnings, and to talk on a level playing field – we’re all blessed to have that professional support.
 As for the EMR itself, well we know it isn’t perfect, but we do need to be careful that in simplifying the data we don’t lose a rich vein of information.
 The effort to understand and learn from the data is hugely worthwhile.”